EntropyRy/Lychee-Docker/README.md

 # Docker-compose for Lychee

-PHP 8.1, MariaDB 10.5 and Nginx 1.19, Easy setup with docker-compose.
+PHP 8.1, MariaDB 10.5 and Nginx mainline, Easy setup with docker-compose.

 Can be used behind reverse proxy to use SSL. in this case `SECURITY_HEADER_HSTS_ENABLE` should be set to true in Lychee env settings